INTERVENTIONS ON ENVIRONMENTAL EXTERNALITIES:

 Biodiversity at Ascendi

-At Ascendi, we intend to turn our infrastructures into opportunities, by adopting measures that help preserve the balance of Nature.
+At Ascendi we want to turn our infrastructures into opportunities, while preserving the balance of nature.

-This initiative is part of Ascendi’s commitment to fostering the sustainable use of resources, ecological transition and the protection of Biodiversity across its network.
+This initiative is part of Ascendi's commitment to the sustainable use of resources, the ecological transition and the protection and enhancement of biodiversity throughout its network.

 Aware of the impact of infrastructures, Ascendi organises several initiatives that strengthen its commitment to preserving Biodiversity and ensuring the protection of all species.